soerenmartius/awesome-cto/README.md

 <h1 align="center">
-  A collection of awesome, motivating resources for entrepreneurs.
+  A collection of awesome, motivating resources for CTO's and entrepreneurs with a focus on tech.
   <br><br>
 </h1>